What Smoking and Vaping Do to a Fatty Liver (MASLD)

 Which is kind of scary, meaning that even if you don’t smoke, but spend time near a smoker, you are at greater risk of developing a fatty liver.

 Why is this happening?
 The toxins in cigarette smoke – like nicotine, tar, and other chemicals – can lead to inflammation and oxidative stress in the liver.
-This not only contributes to the development of NAFLD but also accelerates its progression.
+This not only contributes to the development of MASLD but also accelerates its progression.

 Should you stop smoking if you have a fatty liver?